sunjc/heroes-web/README.md

-# heroes-web
+# Tour of Heroes

-Integrating Angular 6 with Spring Boot, JWT and CORS
+This code is used in the blog "[Integrating Angular 6 with Spring Boot 2, Spring Security, JWT and CORS](http://blog.51cto.com/7308310/2072364)"